LinkedIn: Publishing platform

-Future plans

 Economic graph

 Inspired by Facebook's "social graph", LinkedIn CEO Jeff Weiner set a goal in 2012 to create an "economic graph" within a decade.
 The goal was to create a comprehensive digital map of the world economy and the connections within it.
 The economic graph was to be built on the company's current platform with data nodes including companies, jobs, skills, volunteer opportunities, educational institutions, and content.
-They have been hoping to include all the job listings in the world, all the skills required to get those jobs, all the professionals who could fill them, and all the companies (nonprofit and for-profit) at which they work.
+The project's vision was to include all the job listings in the world, all the skills required to get those jobs, all the professionals who could fill them, and all the companies (nonprofit and for-profit) at which they work.
 The ultimate goal is to make the world economy and job market more efficient through increased transparency.
 In June 2014, the company announced its "Galene" search architecture to give users access to the economic graph's data with more thorough filtering of data, via user searches like "Engineers with Hadoop experience in Brazil."

-LinkedIn has used economic graph data to research several topics on the job market, including popular destination cities of recent college graduates, areas with high concentrations of technology skills, and common career transitions.
+LinkedIn has published blog posts using economic graph data to research several topics on the job market, including popular destination cities of recent college graduates, areas with high concentrations of technology skills, and common career transitions.
 LinkedIn provided the City of New York with data from economic graph showing "in-demand" tech skills for the city's "Tech Talent Pipeline" project.

 Role in networking

 LinkedIn has been described by online trade publication TechRepublic as having "become the de facto tool for professional networking".
 LinkedIn has also been praised for its usefulness in fostering business relationships.
-"LinkedIn is, far and away, the most advantageous social networking tool available to job seekers and business professionals today," according to Forbes.
+"LinkedIn is, far and away, the most advantageous social networking tool available to job seekers and business professionals today", according to Forbes.
 LinkedIn has inspired the creation of specialised professional networking opportunities, such as co-founder Eddie Lou's Chicago startup, Shiftgig (released in 2012 as a platform for hourly workers).